 - DPI Adjustment: Ingame 5 step DPI adjustment

 - Button micro-switches: L/R: Omron 20mn, DPI/side and scroll wheel: TTC

-- Lighting: Two LEDs in two color zones, lighting effects and up to 16.8 Million color options
+- Lighting: Two LEDs in two colour zones, lighting effects and up to 16.8 Million colour options

 - On-Board memory: 128 kb built-in memory